 Like the venues, photographers sometimes book years ahead of time.

 I love to travel and capture couples in their most favorite places.
-Especially when those cities have amazing breweries that we all can enjoy as well!
+Especially when those cities have amazing breweries as well!

 Grab your family and friends and head to the bridal boutiques!
 Make sure to book an appointment and enjoy how fun it is to try on dresses and find the perfect dress to WOW your significant other when you walk down the aisle.